kirillsaidov/faceauth/README.md

 <img src="imgs/email.png" alt="drawing" width="720" height="270"/>

 ## How does it work?
-The Face Authenticator system consists of two subsystems:
+The Face Authenticator system consists of three subsystems:
 1. Face detection
 2. Face authentication
 3. Notification or authorization